Racial Justice, Systemic Racism, and Police Reform

 Hashtag Activism and Global Voices

-If marches fill the streets, hashtags fill the digital air.
 Critics scoff at “slacktivism,” the idea that typing #BLM is a shallow substitute for action.
-But dismissing digital activism misses its power.
+Dismissing digital activism, though, misses its actual power.
 In 2014, when Michael Brown was killed, Twitter carried voices from Ferguson to the world.
 Livestreams showed tear gas rolling across suburban streets.
 Hashtags like #HandsUpDontShoot stitched together people who had never stepped foot in Missouri.
 By 2020, when George Floyd’s murder sparked global outrage, protests didn’t just happen in Minneapolis or New York.
 They happened in London, Sydney, Lagos, and Tokyo.
 Hashtags acted like a match, setting solidarity alight across borders.

 Intersections and the Bigger Picture

 Talking about racial justice without mentioning its intersections is like trying to describe a painting while ignoring half the colors.
 Race threads through economic inequality, gender justice, immigration, healthcare, and climate change.
 To pull one strand is to tug at the whole web.
-Take housing, for example.
+Take housing.
 A Black family denied a loan in the 1960s did not just miss out on a house.
-They missed out on wealth that would have paid for their children’s college, a cushion against job loss, or a retirement nest egg.
-That absence ripples through generations.
+They missed out on wealth that would have paid for their children’s college, provided a cushion against job loss, or funded a retirement.
+That absence ripples through generations without stopping.

 Racial justice, then, is not a single issue.
 It is the bedrock under many struggles.
 When activists call it foundational, they mean that until race is addressed, other forms of justice will always be fragile.
 You cannot fix the roof while ignoring the cracked foundation.